Search Results

 Fashion Design One-Year AAS Degree Program–Apparel Specialization

 Apparel Specialization http://fitnyc.edu/fashiondesign SCHOOL OF ART AND DESIGN Applications accepted for fall and spring.
 NYSED: 00835 CIP: 50.0407 The Fashion Design one-year AAS program offers qualified students the opportunity to prepare for positions as designers, assistant designers, technical designers, or stylists.
 Through the application of design knowledge and experiential learning, the students develop their unique sense of aesthetics.
 Successful students will be able to adapt and apply their acquired knowledge to the evolving fashion industry, related design fields, and other creative careers.
-Curriculum below is for the entering class of fall 2025.
-Semester 1 Credits MAJOR AREA FD 113 - Apparel Design: Structured Silhouettes 4 FD 114 - Apparel Design: Soft Silhouettes 3 FD 135 - Materials and Construction (for 1-Year AAS) 3 FF 113 - Fashion Art and Design (for 1-Year AAS) 5 FF 115 - Digital Fashion Design Studio I (for 1-Year AAS) 2 RELATED AREA FA 105 - Life Drawing or any other FA course* 1.5 Semester 2 MAJOR AREA FD 227 - Design Studio IV: Advanced Draping 3 FD 242 - Digital Fashion Design Studio II 2 FD 243 - Apparel Design Studio - Patternmaking 3 FF 114 - Model Drawing I for Fashion Designers 1 FF 212 - Visual Design Concepts IV 2 RELATED AREA TS 131 - Textile Principles for the Fashion Designer 3 TOTAL CREDIT REQUIREMENTS MAJOR AREA 28 RELATED AREA 4.5 Total Credits: 32.5
+Curriculum below is for the entering class of fall 2026.
+Plan of Study Semester 1 Credits MAJOR AREA FD 113 - Apparel Design: Structured Silhouettes 4 FD 114 - Apparel Design: Soft Silhouettes 3 FD 135 - Materials and Construction (for 1-Year AAS) 3 FF 113 - Fashion Art and Design (for One-Year AAS) 5 FF 115 - Digital Fashion Design Studio I (for One-Year AAS) 2 RELATED AREA FA 105 - Life Drawing or any other FA course* 1.5 Semester 2 Credits MAJOR AREA FD 227 - Design Studio IV: Advanced Draping 3 FD 242 - Digital Fashion Design Studio II 2 FD 243 - Apparel Design Studio - Patternmaking 3 FF 114 - Model Drawing I for Fashion Designers 1 FF 212 - Visual Design Concepts IV 2 RELATED AREA TS 131 - Textile Principles for the Fashion Designer 3 TOTAL CREDIT REQUIREMENTS MAJOR AREA 28 RELATED AREA 4.5 Total Credits: 32.5

-Fashion Design–Children’s Wear
+Fashion Design–Children’s Wear BFA Degree Program

 School of Art and Design Applications accepted for fall only.
 NYSED: 00735 CIP: 50.0407 Students in the Children's Wear concentration hone their expertise through applied experiential learning and the creative application of critical problem-solving.
 They prepare for positions as fashion designers and brand builders by refining their conceptual, aesthetic, and technical skills.
 An internship is required.
 The program prepares graduates for careers in the fashion industry and related design fields.
 Registering for this concentration is based on availability.
-Curriculum below is for the entering class of fall 2025.
+Curriculum below is for the entering class of fall 2026.